Skip to Content

 • Does it smell?

-If you decide to choose a veterinarian that is affiliated with an animal hospital instead of in private practice, check to see if the hospital is a member of the American Animal Hospital Association (AAHA).
-Veterinarians can also be board certified in a particular area of medicine such as cardiology or surgery.
+If you choose a veterinarian affiliated with an animal hospital instead of a private practice, check to see if the hospital is a member of the American Animal Hospital Association (AAHA).
+Veterinarians can also be board-certified in a particular area of medicine, such as cardiology or surgery.

 Choosing a responsible veterinarian is only part of the job.
 You must also learn how to be a good client.
 Learn what is normal with your Pomeranian and be able to recognize if there is something wrong enough to warrant a visit to your veterinarian.